 learn-terraform-cloud-agents workspace associated with your forked

 repository.
-For a detailed example of how to create a workspace, revisit the
+For a detailed example of how to configure a VCS integration in Terraform Cloud, revisit the

 Next, navigate to your workspace's "General" settings.